-This chapter provides installation instructions for the hsb2 series Color LCD Display.
+This chapter provides installation instructions for your hsb2 series Color LCD display.
 Simple systems such as that in Figure 8-1 below, or integrated systems (see Section 8.8) are explained.
-Details for mounting the hsb2 series LCD Display and connecting the equipment are included.
+Details for mounting the hsb2 series LCDdisplay and connecting the equipment are included.